 Podcast navigation in TuneIn Radio

 When listening to a podcast, you can jump by time using the 2 and 8 keys to select the appropriate timeframe, then using the 4 and 6 keys to navigate in your podcast episode with this selected timeframe.
 Please note that only the values that were configured in the Settings will be displayed.
 You can also jump to a specific time in your episode by using the Goto key, then typing the desired time.
-It is also possible to navigate by episodes by selecting this navigation level using the 2 and 8 keys, then by using the 4 and 6 keys to navigate between the episodes of a specific podcast. using the 5 key, you can obtain the title of the episode you are listening and the total time of this episode.
+It is also possible to navigate by episodes by selecting this navigation level using the 2 and 8 keys, then by using the 4 and 6 keys to navigate between the episodes of a specific podcast.
+Moreover, using the 5 key, you can obtain the title of the episode you are listening and the total time of this episode.
 If you press the 5 key during the following 10 seconds, you can obtain more information about this specific episode.
+Finally, pressing the Fast forward key will jump you 30 seconds ahead of your current position and pressing the Rewind key will bring you 10 seconds before your current position.
+Please note that it is not possible to navigate quickly in your podcast episode by pressing and holding the Fast forward or the Rewind key.

 Please note: While listening a podcast episode, when pressing the Where Am I key (5) or the Info key (0) will not display the time elapsed and the time remaining.